a-a-ronc/Social-Network-API/README.md

 # Social-Network-API

 ## Description
-This API is the backend to a social network.
-It is deigned to run CRUD operations against Users, Friends, Thoughts, and Reactions.
+This API is just the backend for a social network api.
+It has been created to run CRUD operations for the categories Users, Friends, Thoughts, and Reactions.

 ## Table of Contents
 * Installation
-* Sequence Diagram
 * Demo Video
 * License
 * Contributing